Regularized integrals and manifolds with log corners: Manifolds with log corners

-Note that sections of $\widehat{\cM}_{\bdSig[k]}$ are identified with fibrewise monomial functions on the normal bundle, with coefficients in the basic functions $\cMbas_{\bdSig[k]}$.
-Furthermore, note that if $f \in \cM_{\Sig}$ is a locally monomial function on $\Sig$, the leading term in its Taylor expansion along $\bdSig[k]$ is exactly such a locally monomial function on the normal space.
-This gives rise to a canonical map of positive pre-log structures
+More invariantly, we may note that sections of $\cM_{\widehat{\bdSig[k]}}$ are identified with fibrewise monomial functions on $N^{\ge0}$, with coefficients in the basic functions $\cMbas_{\bdSig[k]}$.
+Furthermore, if $f \in \cM_{\Sig}$ is a locally monomial function on $\Sig$, the leading term in its Taylor expansion along $\bdSig[k]$ is exactly such a locally monomial function on the normal space.
+This gives a map of positive pre-log structures

-which we call the \defn{symbol map}.
-Concretely, if $(r_1,\ldots,r_n)$ are coordinates such that $i$ is locally identified with the embedding of the locus $r_1=\cdots=r_k=0$, then the symbol map is given by the formula

-where $f$ is a germ of a strictly positive function on $\Sig$, and the differentials $\dd r_j$ are viewed as non-negative linear functions on the normal bundle.
-From this formula we deduce the following \begin{proposition} For $\Sig=\Sigbas$ basic, the symbol map induces an isomorphism